patrickjdarrow/Project-Ismus/README.md

+# Update
+- My PC had an irrecoverable failure and all designs/backups were regrettably lost.
+The project is on indefinitely hold.

 # Project-Ismus
 Open source robotics -- hardware, software, and 3D design -- for controls education.
 Founded by myself, with gracious feedback from members of the [East Bay ML Meetup](https://www.meetup.com/East-Bay-Tri-Valley-Machine-Learning-Meetup/).